EBC Helicopter Tour – Daily Departures Guaranteed! Book Now

 Biking begins

 After refreshment at Paro town, transfer to Thimphu cycling.
-En-route stop at the impressive Tachocho Lakhang, the hereditary place of worship for Bhutan’s Iron Bridge Builder.
-Further ride will reach Chuzom marked by the confluence of the Paro Chu (river) and the Wang chu.
+En route stop at the impressive Tachocho Lakhang, the hereditary place of worship for Bhutan’s Iron Bridge Builder.
+The further ride will reach Chuzom marked by the confluence of the Paro Chu (river) and the Wang Chu.
 Towards the opposite at the confluence are three protecting Chortens each one constructed with different styles.
-Overnight at Hotel.

-Today explore around Thimphu on cycle with visits to National Memorial Chorten- a stupa for world peace and prosperity built in 1974 in the memory of the third king of Bhutan, the National Library, the National Institute of Zorig Chusum where Bhutan’s 13 traditional arts & crafts are taught, Folk Heritage Museum which exhibits traditional Bhutanese farm house and rural past.
+Today explore Thimphu on cycle with visits to the National Memorial Chorten- a stupa for world peace and prosperity built in 1974 in the memory of the third king of Bhutan, the National Library, the National Institute of Zorig Chusum where Bhutan’s 13 traditional arts & crafts are taught, Folk Heritage Museum which exhibits traditional Bhutanese farmhouse and rural past.

-After lunch, visit the fortress like temple ‘Changangkha Lakhang’ located above Thimphu perched on a ridge.
+After lunch, visit the fortress-like temple ‘Changangkha Lakhang’ located above Thimphu perched on a ridge.
 Then to Takin Preserve to observe the rare national animal of Bhutan ‘Takin’ – a unique animal and associated with the country’s religious history and mythology.
 Afterwards, ride towards ‘Buddha’s Point’ which provides panoramic views of the Thimphu Valley.
-A 138.6 foot tall Buddha statue seated on a 62 foot tall throne is located at Buddha’s Point which symbolizes peace and happiness for the entire world.
-Further cycle towards the BBS Tower providing bird’s eye-view of the tiny capital, visit the nunnery temple as well.
-Now, store the bike in car and drive to Tashichho Dzong ‘the fortress of the glorious religion’, Bhutan’s administration and religious centre where the throne room of His Majesty the King of Bhutan and other government offices are located.
+A 138.6-foot tall Buddha statue seated on a 62-foot tall throne is located at Buddha’s Point which symbolizes peace and happiness for the entire world.
+Further cycle towards the BBS Tower providing a bird’s eye view of the tiny capital, and visit the nunnery temple as well.
+Now, store the bike in the car and drive to Tashichho Dzong ‘the fortress of the glorious religion’, Bhutan’s administration and religious center where the throne room of His Majesty the King of Bhutan and other government offices are located.
 The dzong is also the summer residence of Je Khenpo or Chief Abbot.
-Overnight at Hotel.

-This day is ride towards the old capital city of Punakha passing along agricultural land and valleys.
-The first stop is at Dochu-la Pass (3140m) from where panoramic view of the eastern Himalayas stretching about 25 kilometers can be spotted in a clear day.
-The bike ride from Thimphu to Dochu-la ascends up for about an hour or so to reach the pass.
+This day is a ride towards the old capital city of Punakha passing along agricultural land and valleys.
+The first stop is at Dochu-la Pass (3,140m) from where a panoramic view of the eastern Himalayas stretching about 25 kilometers can be spotted on a clear day.
+The bike ride from Thimphu to Dochu-la ascends for about an hour or so to reach the pass.
 There are 108 Druk Wangyal Chortens built by the eldest Queen Mother.
-After the pass, continue riding towards Punakha winding down through lush forests of oak, fir, spurs and rhododendron.
-En-route pass along the Sopsokha Vilage and also visit the ‘Chimi Lakhang’ located atop a hill, the temple of fertility.
-Overnight at Hotel.
+After the pass, continue riding towards Punakha winding down through lush forests of oak, fir, spurs, and rhododendron.
+En-route pass along the Sopsokha Village and also visit the ‘Chimi Lakhang’ located atop a hill, the temple of fertility.

 After breakfast, cycle through the lush Paro Valley and take the interesting hike on foot to the Taktsang Monastery ‘Tiger’s Nest’ perched in a vertical cliff.
 The trail to the monastery is hike all the way uphill through pine forest taking about 2 hours.
 The monastery is located in a huge granite cliff of 900 meters.
 It’s believed that a great saint called ‘Padmasambhava’ came here in the 7th century on a flying tigress and meditated in the cave for 3 months.
 Taktsang is the pilgrimage site for every Bhutanese and to visit it once in their lifetime.